TD-Dan/Sunwai/Full dictionary.baked.md

 ## Usage

 ### Concept
 *   Refers to the state of coldness, or substances like ice/frost.
-Often requires le marker for clarity as a noun.
+Often requires LE marker for clarity as a noun.

 Example::   *Le **eis** ne hi ma o mo.* = "The **cold** on the high mountain is intense."
 Example::   *A pai **eis**.* = "I think about **coldness**." / "I feel the **cold**."